<img height="1" width="1" style="display:none;" alt="" src="https://www.facebook.com/tr?id=880824774066981&amp;ev=PageView&amp;noscript=1">

 Profitability and growth are two of the most important financial metrics to SaaS companies, but two that don’t usually move in the same direction—especially for startups.

 So which one is more important?
 Which should you focus on most?
-The Rule of 40 says you don’t have to choose.
+The Rule of 40, also known as the 40% rule, says you don’t have to choose.

 According to the Rule of 40, it’s the combined sum of profitability and growth that matters most to SaaS companies when it comes to measuring their financial health—and investors agree.

-In this guide, we’ll explain how the Rule of 40 works, why it matters to SaaS companies, how to calculate it and other key considerations related to its application in practice.
+In this guide, we’ll define the Rule of 40 and explain how it works.
+We’ll also explain why it matters to SaaS companies, how to calculate it, how it relates to SaaS EBITDA margins and other key considerations.

 💡Key Takeaways